koskenni/pytwolc/docs/intro.rst

 Simplified two-level model
 ==========================

-.. note:: The PYTWOL program is still under development and so is this documentation
+.. note:: The twol.py program is still under development and so is this documentation

 The morphological two-level model dates back to [koskenniemi1983]_ and is characterized by the descritpion of phonological or morphophonological alternations as a direct relation between the surface forms and their underlying lexical or morphophonemic forms.
 It differs from the classical generative phonology by explaining the alternations using parallel rules rather than as a cascade of successive rules, see [karttunen1993]_ for a demonstration of this difference.
+The differences between the traditional two-level rules and the rules in the simplified two-level model are discussed in detail in a separate section, see :doc:`differences`.

 Two-level rules are useful for describing inflected word forms in language which have phonemic alternations.
 In such languages, the shapes of stems and affixes vary depending on phonological context.
 The two-level model assumes that there is an underlying morphophonemic representation (as in classical generative phonology) but all rules which are needed, operate in parallel rather than in sequence.